 - For radium-226 and radium-228 in soil-5 pCi/gram (0.2 Bq/gram) in excess of background levels, averaged over 100 m2, in the first 15 cm depth of the surface layer of soil; and 15 pCi/gram (0.56 Bq/gram) in excess of background levels, averaged over any subsequent 15 cm subsurface layer of soil plus an ALARA assessment.
-If both thorium-230 and radium-226 or both thorium-232 and radium-228 are present and not in secular equilibrium, the appropriate pre-approved limit must be applied to the radionuclide with the higher concentration. - Previously approved guidelines and limits [such as the surface activity guidelines (DOE O 5400.5 Chg 2 and DOE 2002)] may continue to be applied and used as Pre-Approved Authorized Limits until they are replaced or revised by Pre-Approved Authorized Limits issued by DOE. - Operating Experience Level 3, Implementation of Pre-Approved Authorized Limits for Release and Clearance of Volumetric Radioactivity of Personal Property at Department of Energy Field Elements, OE-3:2021-01, March 2021 (DOE 2021b).
+If both thorium-230 and radium-226 or both thorium-232 and radium-228 are present and not in secular equilibrium, the appropriate pre-approved limit must be applied to the radionuclide with the higher concentration. - Previously approved guidelines and limits [such as the surface activity guidelines (DOE O 5400.5 Chg 2 and DOE 2002)] may continue to be applied and used as Pre-Approved Authorized Limits until they are replaced or revised by Pre-Approved Authorized Limits issued by DOE. - Pre-Approved Authorized Limits for Release and Clearance of Volumetric Radioactivity of Personal Property (DOE 2022).